Mecole Hardman Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Matchup vs. Green Bay

-- Against the Packers, Hardman racked up 55 receiving yards in his lone career matchup, 15.5 more than his over/under for Sunday's game.
+- Hardman had 55 receiving yards per game in one career matchup against the Packers, 16.5 more than his receiving yards prop bet over/under for Sunday's game (38.5).

-- Hardman caught a touchdown pass in that contest against the Packers.
+- Hardman caught a touchdown pass in that matchup against the Packers.

-- The Packers are giving up 235.4 passing yards per game this season, the NFL's seventh-ranked pass defense.
+- The 235.4 passing yards the Packers give up per game makes them the NFL's seventh-ranked pass defense this season.

-- The Packers' defense is 19th in the NFL, giving up 1.8 passing touchdowns per game.
+- The Packers' defense is 19th in the league, allowing 1.8 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Giants, Hardman was targeted seven times and recorded five catches for 63 yards.
+- In last week's outing against the Giants, Hardman was targeted seven times, picking up 63 yards on five receptions.

-- Hardman's 13 grabs have gotten him 153 yards (51.0 per game) over his last three outings.
-He was targeted 17 times.
+- In his last three games, Hardman has caught 13 passes for 153 yards.
+He was targeted 17 times, and averaged 51.0 yards per game.

 Hardman's Kansas City Teammates